KennethEvans/Duplicate-Image-Handler/README.md

 # Event Timer

 Duplicte Image Handler is an app for finding and deleting duplicate images in all images on the device or only in a specified directory.
-Most apps of this kind find all the images on the device, which can be overwhelming to handle.
+Most apps of this kind only find all the images on the device, which can be overwhelming to handle.
 It requires Android 11 (API 30).

 See <https://kenevans.net/opensource/DuplicateImageHandler/Assets/DuplicateImageHandler.html> for more information.